-In January 2016 the Company entered into the License Agreement with NHS, an affiliate of Nestlé Health Science US Holdings, Inc., a significant stockholder of the Company, for the development and commercialization of certain product candidates in development for the treatment and management of CDI and IBD, including ulcerative colitis and Crohn's disease.
+In January 2016, the Company entered into the Collaboration and License Agreement ("License Agreement") with Nestec Ltd. ("NHS"), an affiliate of Nestlé Health Science US Holdings, Inc., a significant stockholder of the Company, for the development and commercialization of certain product candidates in development for the treatment and management of CDI and IBD, including UC and Crohn's disease.
 The License Agreement will support the development of the Company's portfolio of products for CDI and IBD in markets outside of the United States and Canada (the "Licensed Territory").
 The Company has retained full commercial rights to its entire portfolio of product candidates with respect to the United States and Canada.

-Under the License Agreement, the Company granted to NHS an exclusive, royalty-bearing license to develop and commercialize, in the Licensed Territory, certain products based on its microbiome technology that are being developed for the treatment of CDI and IBD, including SER-109, SER-262, SER-287 and SER-301, (collectively, the "NHS Collaboration Products").
+Under the License Agreement, the Company granted to NHS an exclusive, royalty-bearing license to develop and commercialize, in the Licensed Territory, certain products based on its microbiome technology that are being developed for the treatment of CDI and IBD, including SER-109, SER-262, SER-287 and SER-301 (collectively, the "NHS Collaboration Products").
 The License Agreement sets forth the Company's and NHS' respective obligations for development, commercialization, regulatory and manufacturing and supply activities for the NHS Collaboration Products with respect to the licensed fields and the Licensed Territory.